-• I'm going to have a hard time making my student loan payments, as my job was put on hiatus during the crisis; What do I do?
+I'm going to have a hard time making my student loan payments, as my job was put on hiatus during the crisis; What do I do?

-The CARES Act provides 6 months of forbearance on federal student loans.
+The Administriation has provided forbearance on federal student loans through the end of the year.
 It also prohibits negative credit reporting or involuntary debt collection during forbearance period.
 The Department of Education has also waived all interest on student loans for this period.
 You must contact your loan servicer to get-a forbearance.